 Located on the edge of the capital, Ngor Beach offers a welcome respite from the frenetic pace of the city.
 The azure waters and pristine beaches make it the ideal place to relax, while the rich cultural tapestry weaving through Ngor Island and its surroundings appeal to nature lovers and culture vultures alike.

-READ MORE Apartment rental in Ouakam, Dakar
+READ MORE Apartment rental in Parcelles Assainies, Dakar

 Ngor beach is best visited from December to March, when the weather is pleasantly warm and dry, and locals flock here for morning strolls and evening jogs along the seafront.
 If you prefer to relax in luxury, VisitSenegaloffers duplicates at prices that defy all competition.